FedeGue/HistoryDBSpainXVII/README.md

 ## Overview

 This repository contains a relational database designed to preserve and analyze historical documents and financial records from the early modern period.
 It aims to facilitate research and provide accessible resources for scholars and enthusiasts in the field of history.
+The idea starts from my PhD project.

 ## Features